 18 May 2018

-Evaluation should include, screening for the above, medication, triggers, aggravators, alleviators, in what ways it impacts physically and mentally and when.
+Evaluation should include screening for the above, medication, triggers, aggravators, alleviators and in what ways fatigue impacts physically and mentally and when.

 It is difficult to be precise about how common fatigue, or particularly mental fatigue, is because of different definitions and study methodologies.

 However, in follow-up studies the frequency of prolonged fatigue is from 16 – 73%, and there is no correlation with severity of primary injury, age or time since injury.
-In those with fatigue 3 months after injury it remained stable over prolonged periods.
+In those with fatigue three months after injury, it remained stable over prolonged periods.

-A typical characteristic of pathological mental fatigue after TBI is that the mental exhaustion becomes pronounced during sensory stimulation or when cognitive tasks are performed for extended periods without breaks.
+A typical characteristic of pathological mental fatigue after brain injury is that the mental exhaustion becomes pronounced during sensory stimulation or when cognitive tasks are performed for extended periods without breaks.

 Fatigue fluctuates during the day, and it can appear very rapidly after which it is not possible for the person to continue with the activity.